-- 64.(1) The Local Improvement Fee Administrator must prepare, maintain, store and keep secure a complete set of all records respecting the local revenue system of the First Nation, including all records referred to in section 5 of the Revenue Management Implementation Regulations. - (2) If the First Nation has a loan from the First Nations Finance Authority that is secured by other revenues, the Chief Financial Officer must prepare, maintain, store and keep secure a complete set of all records respecting other revenues of the First Nation, including all records referred to in section 5 of the Revenue Management Implementation Regulations as amended by the Financing Secured by Other Revenues Regulations.
+64.(1) The Surveyor of Taxes must prepare, maintain, store and keep secure a complete set of all records respecting the local revenue system of the First Nation, including all records referred to in section 5 of the Revenue Management Implementation Regulations.

+(2) If the First Nation has a loan from the First Nations Finance Authority that is secured by other revenues, the Chief Financial Officer must prepare, maintain, store and keep secure a complete set of all records respecting other revenues of the First Nation, including all records referred to in section 5 of the Revenue Management Implementation Regulations as required by the Act.